 Rory Doehring’s role at LAF is to elevate the voice of the Foundation, and of landscape architecture more broadly, in the world as Communications Associate.
 With experience in research and content creation, they bring an eye for story-telling and fact-checking to the Foundation’s writing.
 Rory previously worked in grant writing, submitting City, State, and Federal proposals to promote access to opportunities for under-resourced urban communities.

 Rory’s affinity for nature began in their youth during annual camping trips to Acadia National Park.
 They see landscape architecture as an opportunity to bring the benefits of nature to those who are unable to access faraway parks and wild places.
-Rory holds a Bachelor of Arts in history from Hofstra University and is completing a thesis for a Master of Arts in communication from the University of Missouri.
+Rory holds a Bachelor of Arts in history from Hofstra University and is completing a thesis for a Master's of Arts in communication from the University of Missouri.

 csanders [at] lafoundation [dot] org